symfony/symfony-docs/book/templating.rst

 ============================

-As you know, the :doc:`controller </book/controller>` is responsible for handling each request that comes into your Symfony application.
+As you know, the :doc:`controller </book/controller>` is responsible for handling each request that comes into a Symfony2 application.
 In reality, the controller delegates the most of the heavy work to other places so that code can be tested and reused.
-When a controller needs to generate HTML, CSS or any other content, it hands the work of to the templating engine.
+When a controller needs to generate HTML, CSS or any other content, it hands the work off to the templating engine.
-In this guide, we'll learn how to write powerful templates that can be used to return content to the user, populate email bodies, and more.
+In this guide, you'll learn how to write powerful templates that can be used to return content to the user, populate email bodies, and more.
 You'll learn shortcuts, clever ways to extend templates and how to reuse template code.

 .. index::
-   single: Templating; What is a template
+   single: Templating; What is a template?

 Templates
 ---------